AndresOrozcoDev/market_backend_python/README.md

 ## API Reference

-For the consumption of web services, an 'api key' is necessary for security.
+For the consumption of web services an 'api-key' header is required for security.

 ## Tag Supermarket